The pion in the graviton soft-wall model: phenomenological applications: Introduction

 \section{Introduction}

 In the last few years, hadronic models, inspired by the holographic conjecture \cite{Maldacena:1997re,Witten:1998zw}, have been vastly used and developed in order to investigate non-perturbative features of glueballs and mesons, thus trying to grasp fundamental features of QCD \cite{Fritzsch:1973pi,Fritzsch:1975wn}.
 Recently we have used the so called AdS/QCD models to study the meson and glueball spectrum spectrum~\cite{Rinaldi:2017wdn,Rinaldi:2018yhf,Rinaldi:2020ssz,Rinaldi:2021dxh}.
 The holographic principle relies in a correspondence between a five dimensional classical theory with an AdS metric and a supersymmetric conformal quantum field theory with $N_C \rightarrow \infty$.
 This theory, different from QCD, is taken as a starting point to construct a 5 dimensional holographic dual of it.
-This is the so called bottom-up approach~\cite{Polchinski:2000uf,Brodsky:2003px,DaRold:2005mxj,Karch:2006pv}.
+This is the so called bottom-up approach~ \cite{Polchinski:2000uf,Brodsky:2003px,DaRold:2005mxj,Karch:2006pv,Erlich:2005qh}.
 The relation of this approach established with QCD is at the level of the leading order in the number of colors expansion.

 In our previous investigation, we could successfully describe the pseudo-scalar spectrum, identified with the $\eta$ system, without any free parameter~\cite{Rinaldi:2021dxh} within the GSW model.
 However, we found that the conventional model was not able to distinguish between the spectrum of the $\eta$ and the $\pi$~\cite{Rinaldi:2021dxh}.
 One of the differences between the $\eta$ and the $\pi$ is the isospin, however since the GSW does not take into account Coulomb corrections, the pions behave very much like the $\eta$ from the point of view of quantum numbers and therefore the spectrum would be the same, but certainly not in nature.
 In order to characterize the pion we proposed at that time a modification of the dilaton in analogy with previous investigations~\cite{Erlich:2005qh,Gherghetta:2009ac,Vega:2016gip}.
-Such a procedure was able to describe correctly the pion spectrum.
-In here we will proceed in a way which follows closer QCD.
+Such a procedure was able to describe correctly the pion spectrum, { however we found out that the wave function derivable from the mode function was not precise enough to explain many of the data that follow.
+Other authors have also studied chiral symmetry breaking within holographic models in the Hard Wall approach in an aim to match the high and the low energy behavior or QCD~\cite{Sakai:2004cn,DaRold:2005mxj,Hirn:2005nr,Hirn:2005ub}.